 As Head of Sesame Lane, what was it that first led you to invest in a digital reward and recognition platform?

 We’ve always had great, creative ideas when forming engagement initiatives; the problem was that so much was done manually.
-That made it hard to roll out programs, deliver quick recognitions, achieve consistent messaging and engage all of our staff with our full range of benefits.
+That made it hard to roll out programmes, deliver quick recognitions, achieve consistent messaging and engage all of our staff with our full range of benefits.
 Even birthdays used to be far more challenging, because everything was done physically.

 Can you tell us a little bit more about the difference the eCard system has made to your recognition strategy and culture as a whole?

 Honestly, it has blown us away.
 The peer-to-peer recognitions we’re now seeing have been far more than I expected.
-As a group of 14 centers, it’s typically been tough to connect managers and staff, and to shine a light on the great work being done in different locations.
+As a group of 14 centres, it’s typically been tough to connect managers and staff, and shine a light on the great work being done in different locations.
 Since launching, our employees have sent more than 2,800 eCards, far exceeding my expectations!

 Now that we have a central platform, the recognitions aren’t just quick and easy – they’re also seen by the entire company.
-That usually creates a chain reaction where people from other centers chime in and thank them for their work.
+That usually creates a chain reaction where people from other centres chime in and thank them for their work.
 I’ve been so impressed by that.

 Our managers love it, too, because they have the ability to give out awards to staff as and when they see fit, whether that’s to our operations team, frontline staff or other line managers.
-I know personally when you receive a card that says “Thanks for all you do,” it touches your heart.
+I know personally when you receive a card that says ‘Thanks for all you do,’ it touches your heart.

 How have you been able to manage your reward and recognition budget?

-Six months in, it looks like you have nearly 95% registrations and nearly 70% actively using the platform, many of whom are deskless staff, which is quite impressive!
+Six months in, it looks like you have nearly 95% registration and nearly 70% actively using the platform, many of whom are deskless staff, which is quite impressive!
 What’s been the secret to such great engagement?

-It’s true most of our employees are working with kids and focused on care.
+It’s true most of our employees are working with kids and focussed on care.
 Even so, I’ve found that people want to be better connected and feel like they’re part of a community.
 When more employees started signing up to the platform, it had a snowball effect, with more and more staff talking about the functionalities and sharing their thoughts with others.

 The system does much more than just rewards, so staff also use it if they need to check something with payroll, or search for new internal vacancies as and when they come up.
-The Reward Gateway Reward Marketplace has been a big draw for employees too, especially when they realize the sheer range of different services and retailers where they can save some money.
+The Reward Gateway Reward Marketplace has been a big draw for employees too, especially when they realise the sheer range of different services and retailers where they can save some money.

-The impact of having everything in one place is huge, and makes such a difference from when we had to do it all by hand.
+The impact of having everything in one place is huge and makes such a difference from when we had to do it all by hand.
 From the owners right through to our frontline staff, everybody loves it!